 Go to the farm in Japan to try excellent kiwi directly.

-12. Strawberries – Ichigo
+14. Strawberries – Ichigo

 It would be a mistake not to mention strawberries or Ichigo in this excellent list.
 This amazing fruit appears widely in many parts of the world.
-It originates in the West, and the first strawberry garden was established in the 1750s in Brittany, France.

 The bright red hue of strawberries will captivate you right away.
 In particular, It is hard to refuse to consume sweet, aromatic, and succulent strawberries.
-Ichigo existed in Japan in the mid-1800s, and the Japanese began cultivating this fruit in 1900.

 People commonly combine strawberries with pastries, cakes, jams, ice cream, and milkshakes.
 And you can consume fresh strawberries.
 Also, it is a common element in lip gloss, perfume, and soap.